peterukrainetz/workout-tracker/README.md

 # Workout Tracker

-A fullstack workout tracking web app built to help lifters log workouts, plan future sessions, and track progress over time.
-Includes built-in tools like a one-rep max (1RM) calculator.
-Designed to be flexible enough to fit anyone's needs.
+A fullstack web app that allows users of all skill level to plan and log their workouts in any way they like.
+Also includes built-in tools such as a one-rep max calculator, timer, etc. Designed to be flexible enough to fit any and every lifter's needs.

 **Live demo:** [workout-tracker-eta-snowy.vercel.app](https://workout-tracker-eta-snowy.vercel.app/)

 ## Features

-- ✅ User authentication (sign up, log in, log out)
+- ✅ User authentication
-- ✅ Secure, per-user data access (Row Level Security)
+- ✅ Future workout planning
-- 🔲 Workout logging (sets, reps, weight)
+- ✅ Recent workout logging
-- 🔲 Workout history view
+- ✅ Workout history page
-- 🔲 1RM (one-rep max) calculator
-- 🔲 Workout planning / templates
 - 🔲 Custom exercise creation
+- Tools:
+  - 🔲 1RM calculator
+  - 🔲 Weight to plate calculator
+  - 🔲 Timer

+**Keep in mind features are contantly being updated!**

 ## Tech Stack